Milano-R/erum2020-covidr-contest/README.md

-  - All contributions will be featured in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest) website, allowing the community to browse through, vote for your contribution, and provide feedback.
+  - All contributions will be featured in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest) website, allowing the community to browse through and vote for your contribution.
   - Each participant will get a CovidR badge to include in their repository.
   - We will share contributions on our social media.